johan14/search-engine/README.md

 ```
 After starting OpenSearch, run the Java application by running Main.java on the project.

+This application can also be ran using this **Docker image**: https://hub.docker.com/repository/docker/johan1404/search-engine

 <a name="design"></a>
 ## 4. Application Design